 The Council will make every effort to confirm the identity of all applicants.
 Verification of identity, date of birth, address, NI number and any change of name will be obtained.
-Applicants for a Private Hire Driver's Licence should refer to Appendix D of this document and any guidance literature for information regarding the proof of identity required.

 Production of U.K. Driving Licences

 Applicants for a Private Hire Driver's Licence should note that UK driving licences (or legal equivalent) must be produced.